gavoja/twcss/README.md

 })
 ```

+Caveats:

+- Custom classes must not clash with queries, states or pseudo elements.
+- Custom queries must not clash with states or pseudo element.

 ## The `add` function

 The `add` function works similarly to Twind's `tw` function by generating styles directly when called and adding them to the selected root (`document` by default).
 It could be useful when migrating from Twind to TWCSS.
 Note that the `add` function and `tw` attribute should never be used on the same element, since the latter always replaces the value of `class` attribute.